Treating Pelvic Girdle and LE Dysfunction

 If you are registering a member, and you find the selection does not give you member pricing, please log in with the email we have on file for you.
 This will recognize you as a member.
 If that doesn't work, feel free to call or email and we will find the problem and fix.

-Provisions include a light continental breakfast including coffee, lunch at the business meeting.
+Provisions include coffee/tea in the morning and lunch at the business meeting.

-Business meeting and elections will be held at noon on Saturday, January 25, 2019 at the CE site.
+Business meeting and elections will be held at noon on Saturday, Feb.
+1, 2020 at the CE site.
 Lunch is included for those registered for the course.
 Please RSVP if you are not registered (you may register online for this without paying).
-Please send agenda items to the office or President Christian Appel by January 4, 2020.
-Final agenda will be posted by January 15, 2020.
+Please send agenda items to the office or President Christian Appel by January 11, 2020.
+Final agenda will be posted in the members only section at www.mapta.com by January 22, 2020.

 MAPTA reserves the right to refuse/cancel an event registration.
 If MAPTA refuses a registration, registrants will be offered a full refund.